DevExpress/devextreme-documentation/api-reference/10 UI Components/BaseChart/7 Chart Elements/Label/3 Methods/shift(x_y).md

 The `y` coordinate.

 ---
-The origin is at the upper left corner of the Chart.
-The coordinates represent the distance between a label and the origin and should be positive numbers.
+The origin is at the upper-left corner of the Chart.
+The coordinates are positive numbers that specify the distance between the origin and the label.

 The following example moves label of a point of a bar Chart to the position above the bar: